rlorigro/jungle_gym_cpp/README.md

 $$

 Entropy is maximized when the action distribution emitted by the policy $\pi_\theta(a_t|s_t)$ is uniform, and minimized when any value tends toward 1.
-Entropy regularization therefore rewards exploration, in perhaps a more nuanced way than epsilon greedy sampling.
+Entropy regularization therefore rewards exploration.

 ### 3. Actor-critic Policy Gradient with entropy regularization (A2C or AAC)